-The website will only be open for a 2 week period for students to enter their selections.
+The website will only be open Monday 18th October from 12noon until 8pm for students to enter their selections.
 Mr Gander will inform the students when the subject selection window will be open.

 Students are only permitted to submit their subject selections once.